Bowarc/Bowarc/README.md

 <a>
   Small dev self taught.

   I started with Python but now i mostly use Rust

-  Discord: Bowarc#4159
+  Revolt: Bowarc#2060
   Email: Bowarc@proton.me
+  Discord: bowarc ~~Bowarc#4159~~
 </a>